juanfumero/tekmanApp/README.md

 ## Install

-- Install package node_moudele: `npm i`
+- First Run: `npm i` The npm install installs all modules that are listed on package. json file and their dependencies.
-- To run the api: `npm run api` , this command run the api mock to simulate a backend service.
+- To run the api: `npm run api` , this command runs the api mock to simulate a backend service.
 - To run the app TekmanApp: `npm run start` or run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.